 The history of Honigman began when Jason Honigman, a Russian immigrant, and Milton (Jack) J. Miller, born in Baltimore, Maryland, decided to create the firm Honigman Miller in 1948 in Detroit’s First National Building.
-Alan E. Schwartz joined Honigman and Miller in 1952 and Irwin Cohn became the last of the founding partners to join the firm in 1961 thereby forming Honigman Miller Schwartz and Cohn LLP.
+Alan E. Schwartz joined Honigman and Miller in 1952, and Irwin Cohn became the last of the founding partners to join the firm in 1961, thereby forming Honigman Miller Schwartz and Cohn LLP.
 While they were known for their legal intellect, it was their understanding of their clients’ industries and business goals that made their advice more than simply an adherence to the law.
-In 2015, the firm combined with Schopff & Weiss, a Chicago-based litigation firm.
-Today, the firm serves clients in the Midwest, nationally and internationally.
+In 2015, the firm combined with Schopff & Weiss, a Chicago-based litigation firm, establishing a Chicago office and in 2020 opened a Washington, DC office.

 The basic tenets of the firm have not changed since 1948: